preemptive/dotfuscator-pro-samples/ResourceEncryptionSample/ResourceEncryptionSample/README.md

 The `<resourceencrypt>` tag indicates that all the includelist propertmember items must be encrypted.

 The `<includelist>` tag defines a list of propertymembers that must be encrypted from the resourceencryption process.
-The `<type name="ResourceEncriptionSample.Resource1">` tag instructs Dotfuscator to include the class name `ResourceEncriptionSample.Resource1` from the resource encryption process.
+The `<type name="ResourceEncryptionSample.Resource1">` tag instructs Dotfuscator to include the class name `ResourceEncryptionSample.Resource1` from the resource encryption process.
 Note that this only refers to the class name itself.
 All fields belonging to the Resource1 class are still eligible to be encrypted.

-Building the `ResourceEncriptionSample.csproj` file with MSBuild in the `Release` configuration will run Dotfuscator with this config file, resulting in an obfuscated output in the `bin\Release` subdirectory.
+Building the `ResourceEncryptionSample.csproj` file with MSBuild in the `Release` configuration will run Dotfuscator with this config file, resulting in an obfuscated output in the `bin\Release` subdirectory.

 Running the new assembly verifies that Dotfuscator correctly included the required items from the resource encryption process.